bibleexchange/romans__textbook/textbook/en/0300_the-law-in-right-perspective-introduction.md

 > Romans 7:22—For I delight in the law of God after the inward man:

-## The True Advantage of Having the Law (v.
+## The true advantage of having the Law (v.
 1–2)

-### The Advantage IS NOT that they are inherently superior to the Gentiles
+### The advantage is not that they are inherently superior to the Gentiles

 Justification by faith is a doctrine of equality of all men which the Jews despised due to their insistence on being superior to the Gentiles.
 The Jew wanted to flaunt his greatness over the Gentile.
 Many Jews continued to reject the Gospel and hold to their pre-eminence and exalted position in Jehovah simply because of their lineage to Abraham.
 Most Jews were appalled by the concept of the Gentiles being equal to them and having the same access to God as them through faith in Jesus.

-### The Advantage IS they had first received the oracles of God.
+### The advantage is they had first received the oracles of God.

 "Yes the Jew has an advantage, but it is not what you think!"
 Oracle literally means utterance and is used here to refer to the Words or utterances of God proclaimed through the prophets and preserved in the Holy Scriptures.
 The Jews had received the prophecies of the Messiah and therefore had an advantage of increased revelation of Messiah that the Gentiles did not have.
 The advantage the Jew had was the very thing that condemns him as many still continue to reject Jesus as the Messiah (John 1:11).